madhumithaaprasad/Planberry/README.md

-# To-Do Web App
+# Planberry

-A simple and elegant web-based To-Do application that allows users to manage tasks effectively.
+Planberry is a simple and elegant web-based To-Do application that allows users to manage tasks effectively.
 This project is built using HTML, CSS, and JavaScript and features a clean, user-friendly interface with a beautiful design theme.

 ## Features